linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

 #### Setting Up the Prerequisites

-1. Install dependencies for Adagios from the package manager.
-First, enable some additional repositories, both accessible from DNF packages or commands:
+1. First, install dependencies for Adagios from the package manager:

     ```command
     sudo dnf install epel-release